-Technology Industry in Hong Kong
+Innovation and Technology Industry in Hong Kong

 Cyberport, a wholly-owned Hong Kong government facility, is a creative digital workspace with more than 800 community members.
-With an avowed mission to establish itself as a leading global innovation and technology hub, Cyberport is committed to boosting the local economy by nurturing digital industry start-ups and entrepreneurs, driving collaboration in terms of resources and the creation of business opportunities, while accelerating digital adoption through strategic initiatives and partnerships.
+With an avowed mission to establish itself as a leading global I&T hub, Cyberport is committed to boosting the local economy by nurturing digital industry start-ups and entrepreneurs, driving collaboration in terms of resources and the creation of business opportunities, while accelerating digital adoption through strategic initiatives and partnerships.

 In 2006, under the government’s Hong Kong R&D Centre Programme, five centres were established to drive and co-ordinate applied R&D in selected focus areas, as well as to promote the commercialisation of these R&D results and any subsequent technology transfer.
 They are: